rishabh06704/Money-Exchange-System-Design/README.md

 ## **Project Overview**

-The **Money Exchange System (MEXS)** is a **financial transaction system** designed for international airports, enabling secure and compliant currency exchanges.
-This project focuses solely on **system design**, covering architectural decisions, business logic, and UML diagrams.
+The Money Exchange System (MEXS) is a financial transaction system designed for international airports, enabling secure and compliant currency exchanges.
+This project focuses solely on system design, covering architectural decisions, business logic, and UML diagrams.This system design project was developed as part of the Information Systems Analysis and Design course (INFO 620).
+It is a group effort by a team of 5, focusing on a comprehensive Money Exchange System (MEXS) for international currency exchanges.

 ## **System Objectives**